Eddy518/etch-a-sketch/README.md

 - To flex and practice my DOM manipulation skills.
 - To practice using CSS layout algorithms and selectors.
+- To learn how to use custom properties in CSS.
 - To have fun while at it!

 # Features